Silenus: Wisdom

-This passage is redolent of Theognis' Elegies (425–428).
-Silenus' wisdom appears in the writings of Arthur Schopenhauer, who endorsed this famous dictum.
+This passage is redolent of Theognis's Elegies (425–428).
+Silenus's wisdom appears in the writings of Arthur Schopenhauer, who endorsed this famous dictum.
 Via Schopenhauer, Nietzsche discusses the "wisdom of Silenus" in The Birth of Tragedy.

 Both Socrates and Aesop were sometimes described as having a physical appearance like that of Silenus, with broad flat faces and fat bellies.

 Classical tradition

 In art

 In the Renaissance, a court dwarf posed for the Silenus-like figure astride a tortoise at the entrance to the Boboli Gardens, Florence.
 Rubens painted The Drunken Silenus (1616–17), now conserved in the Alte Pinakothek, Munich – the subject was also treated by van Dyck and Ribera.

 During the late 19th century in Germany and Vienna, symbolism from ancient Greece was reinterpreted through a new Freudian prism.
-Around the same time Vienna Secession artist Gustav Klimt uses the irreverent, chubby-faced Silenus as a motif in several works to represent "buried instinctual forces".
+Around the same time, Vienna Secession artist Gustav Klimt uses the irreverent, chubby-faced Silenus as a motif in several works to represent "buried instinctual forces".